At its core, Careem has a clear purpose:

 Careem, a private car booking service, is a regionally born and grown brand that was started by two management consultants in 2012.

-In Qatar, the company is among the alumni of the Digital Incubation Center (DIC), which was formed by the Ministry of Transport and Communications to boost innovation in the ICT sector, particularly among young people at the early stages of starting or growing a tech-related business.
+In Qatar, the company is among the alumni of the Digital Incubation Center (DIC), which was formed by the Ministry of Communications and Information Technology to boost innovation in the ICT sector, particularly among young people at the early stages of starting or growing a tech-related business.

 With the DIC’s guidance, Careem was able to research the local market, receive technical support and local mentors, access legal advice and training, and adapt its model specifically to Qatar’s consumer needs.